 There is also a lot of knowledge on how and why construction projects went wrong.
 The diagram below, for example, shows an analysis of time and cost overruns for seven developing countries plus the UK.
-This shows the average time and cost overruns on a sample of 145 public sector construction projects in eight countries (Construction Sector Transparency Briefing Note 5 from COST).
+This shows the average time and cost overruns on a sample of 145 public sector construction projects in eight countries (Construction Sector Transparency Briefing Note 5 from CoST).

-1.11 OTHER REFORM APPROACHES
+1.12 OTHER REFORM APPROACHES

 There are other approaches that you can take to shape the construction and public works environment.
 The actual reform measure in each case will be specific to your local context.
-You can read about different reform approaches that you can take and see how/whether they apply in your environment here.
+You can read about different reform approaches that you can take and see how/whether they apply in your environment in other sector reviews.

-2. Project level corruption & reforms
+2. Project level corruption and reform